 Housing costs in Corona are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Corona is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Corona isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Corona are a mix of both white- and blue-collar jobs.
 Overall, Corona is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Corona who work in office and administrative support (14.51%), sales jobs (12.38%), and management occupations (10.88%).

 For the size of the city, public transportation in Corona is quite heavily used.
 Mostly, people who use it for their daily commute are taking the train.
 For Corona, the benefits are reduced air pollution and congestion on the highways.

-The overall education level of Corona is somewhat higher than in the average US city of 21.84%: 26.65% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Corona who are college-educated is somewhat higher than the average US community of 21.84%: 26.65% of adults in Corona have at least a bachelor's degree.

 The per capita income in Corona in 2010 was $28,182, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $112,728 for a family of four.
 However, Corona contains both very wealthy and poor people as well.